ACM40960/project-JunkeXu/README.md

 Data set from a competition on kaggle：[Dogs vs. Cats](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition)，The training set has 25,000 sheets, split 50/50 between dogs and cats.
 The test set of 12,500 sheets is not labelled as cat or dog.

+The data set also load in Google Drive and here is link：https://drive.google.com/drive/folders/1vGuxsNUe_HV5r_Oadm9DepYKjb53pGSp

 ## Managing virtual environments

 Next we can use anaconda to create our individual python environments.
 The examples below are all done from the command line, so open command line.